susanemcg/DigitalSecurityForJournalists/the_technology/understanding_the_internet.md

 understand.

-![An unsecured wireless connection means other devices can easily overhear the data your device sends and receives.](graphics/websecurity002a.jpg)
+![An unsecured wireless connection means other devices can easily “overhear” the data your device sends and receives.](graphics/websecurity002a.jpg)
 An unsecured wireless connection means other devices can easily “overhear” the data your device sends and receives.